lilianelarabi/stemsplitz/README.md

 # STEMFit ⚡
 **AI-Powered Fitness & Rehab Coach**

-StemSplitz is an intelligent training assistant that merges **exercise science (ACSM/NSCA standards)** with **generative AI** to create **personalized, rehab-safe training plans**.
-It bridges a critical gap: delivering **evidence-based programming** that adapts to individual goals, injuries, and equipment — something most fitness apps overlook.
+StemSplitz is an AI-powered training assistant that creates personalized, rehab-safe workout plans using ACSM/NSCA science.
+It features 136 exercises, each with tutorials and detailed specs like equipment, sets, reps, and rehab safety.
+Plans adapt to your goals, level, available equipment, and injuries, delivering evidence-based, safe, and efficient programming that most fitness apps overlook.

 🔗 [Live Demo](https://youtu.be/fyB24kGy5YM)
 📊 [Pitch Deck (PDF)](public/pitch_deck.pdf/stemsplitzpitch.pdf)